rinkubathani/Restaurant-Review-App/README.md

 ### Steps to run application

-* Fork and clone repository.
+* Fork and Clone repository.

 * I had to use Google Maps for GOOGLE_MAPS_API_KEY.